 Many film and TV production courses are offered through regular 4-year universities; therefore, students must meet the academic requirements of the university before gaining acceptance.
 A portfolio of work is also sometimes required.
 Once enrolled, students learn about cutting and editing the raw film used in movies and TV shows, the basics of camerawork, narrative structure, directing, audio production and more.

 In addition to gaining practical, hands-on experience in the methods of TV and film editing, students enrolled in a bachelor's degree program in film production also learn about the history, concepts and theories involving generations of film.
 Most bachelor's degree programs in this field require that students complete at least one independently filmed, produced and edited film or TV project.

 Film and TV production degree programs often require a mix of classroom lectures and practical studio time.
-Some TV editing courses that might be included in such a degree program are listed below:
+Different phases of the editing process are covered, and students learn how their editing can strategically affect the audience's emotions toward the piece.
+Some editing courses that might be included in such a degree program are: